LegendaryGuard/BFP/README.md

     * #### _Building QVM_:

-    The alternative to execute `build.bat` to compile qvms requires [`wine` package](https://www.winehq.org/).
-Keep in mind, you must be in the repository directory.
+    The alternative to execute and get the compiled qvms with `build.bat` requires [`wine` package](https://www.winehq.org/).
+So, in that part, needs the i386 package:
+    ```sh
+    sudo dpkg --add-architecture i386 && sudo apt-get update && sudo apt-get install wine32-development
+    ```
+    But it could be executed without using 32-bit package, if your system supports 64-bits.
+Go to WineHQ page anyways.

+    Keep in mind, you must be in the repository directory to execute the script:
+    ```sh
+    wine cmd /c build.bat
+    ```

     Once compiled successfully, look for `pak9.pk3`, copy and paste into `baseq3/` or mod Q3 game directory.